DC Universe (franchise): Clayface (2026)

 Clayface is a body horror story about an up-and-coming actor whose face is disfigured by a gangster.
 As a last resort, he turns to a scientist who transforms his body into clay.

-In March 2023, filmmaker Mike Flanagan and his Intrepid Pictures partner Trevor Macy met with Gunn and Safran regarding a film centered on the character Clayface, in which he would not be the villain that he typically is portrayed as in the comics.
-If the film were to move forward, it was unclear at the time if it would be part of the DCU or an Elseworlds film; Matt Reeves's The Batman: Part II (2027) was also expected to feature the character.
+In March 2023, filmmaker Mike Flanagan and his Intrepid Pictures partner Trevor Macy met with Gunn and Safran regarding a film centered on the character Clayface, in which he would not be the villain that he is typically portrayed as in the comics.
+At that time, it was unclear whether the film moved forward if it would be part of the DCU or an Elseworlds film; Matt Reeves's The Batman: Part II (2028) was also reportedly expected to feature the character.
 In December 2024, DC Studios greenlit the film for the DCU with a script written by Flanagan.
 Safran compared the film's tone to the 1986 film The Fly.
-Reeves was confirmed to be producing alongside Lynn Harris of his company 6th & Idaho Productions, but Flanagan was unable to direct due to his commitments to his The Exorcist film and a Carrie miniseries.
-In February 2025, Alan Tudyk was confirmed to not be reprising his voice role as Clayface from Creature Commandos and the standalone animated series Harley Quinn (2019–present) because it was not his primary DCU role.
+Reeves was confirmed to be producing alongside Lynn Harris of his company 6th & Idaho Productions, but Flanagan was unable to direct due to his commitments to the 2027 film The Exorcist: Martyrs and the 2026 miniseries Carrie.
+In February 2025, Alan Tudyk was confirmed not to be reprising his voice role as Clayface from Creature Commandos and the standalone animated series Harley Quinn (2019–present) because it was not his primary DCU role.
 At that time, James Watkins was hired to direct the film, Hossein Amini was writing a new draft of the script by May, and Tom Rhys Harries was cast as Clayface in June.
 Filming lasted from the end of August to the start of November 2025 in Liverpool, England.
-Clayface is scheduled to be released on September 11, 2026.
+Clayface is scheduled to be released on October 23, 2026.

+Clayface takes place before the events of Creature Commandos and Superman, though Gunn stated that the film's standalone story would also be "very connected" to the overarching DCU narrative.